 29 He replied, “This kind can come out only by prayer.”

 As an ABA therapist for children diagnosed with autism and other developmental disorders, I am expected to be on the guard for aggressive behavior.
 I started this career 3 months ago, so I am very new on the job.
 On Tuesday, I wasn’t prepared for the aggression my client displayed.
 I left the session with a lot of scratch marks on my upper arms.
 Every session since that day has left me with some type of mark on my skin.
-Looking back, I realize I have had a lot of attack on my mind and health since I started working with this particular client.

 The scratch marks on my skin and the pain I felt have led me on the path of spiritual warfare against autism.
 I will not tolerate any form of aggression towards me or watch my clients live short of their potentials.
 Since I started working as an ABA therapist, I made it a duty to pray for my clients and their families.
 The targeted aggression I have experienced made me realize I am not doing enough and I need to be more spiritually sensitive in dealing with autism.